Optimal Volume-Sensitive Bounds for Polytope Approximation: Bounding MNet Sizes

 Next we present a general tool which will be useful in bounding the sizes of the MNets of interest to us.
 Let $K \subseteq \RE^d$ be a well-centered convex body.
-For any shallow cap $C$ of $K$, define a point $\psi(C)$ in $K^*$ as follows.
-In the polar space, consider the ray shot from $O$ orthogonal to the base of $C$.
-We let $\psi(C) \in K^*$ be the point on this ray with ray distance $\width(C)$.
+For any shallow cap $C$ of $K$, define a point $\psi(C)$ in $\stdpolar{K}$ as follows.
+In polar space, consider the ray shot from $O$ orthogonal to the base of $C$.
+We let $\psi(C) \in \stdpolar{K}$ be the point on this ray that has ray distance $\width(C)$.

 Let $\CC$ be a set of shallow caps of $K$, let $\Lambda \subseteq K$ denote the set of centroids of the bases of the caps of $\CC$, and let $\Lambda' = \{\psi(C) : C \in \CC\}$.
-Let $X$ be a $(K,\Lambda)$-MNet, and let $Y$ be a $(K^*,\Lambda')$-MNet.
+Let $X$ be a $(K,\Lambda)$-MNet, and let $Y$ be a $(\stdpolar{K}, \Lambda')$-MNet.
 For each $x \in \Lambda$, let $C_x$ denote a cap of $\CC$ such that $x$ is the centroid of its base.
 (Clearly, such a cap exists.
 If there is more than one, then we choose one arbitrarily.)
 Also, for each $x \in X$, define $M_x = M_K^{1/4c}(x)$, where $c$ is the expansion factor of the MNets.
-Similarly, for $y \in Y$, define $M_y = M_{K^*}^{1/4c}(y)$.
+Similarly, for $y \in Y$, define $M_y = M_{\stdpolar{K}}^{1/4c}(y)$.
 The following lemma shows that it is possible to construct a bipartite graph $(X,Y)$ with certain properties.